gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 As mentioned previously the recommended way to use Gremlin queries is via the Websocket in the Gaffer REST API.
-To do this you will need to provide a config file that sets up the Gaffer Tinkerpop library (a.k.a 'GafferPop').
+To do this you will need to provide a config file that sets up the Gaffer TinkerPop library (a.k.a 'GafferPop').
 The file can either be added to `/gaffer/gafferpop.properties` in the container, or at a custom path by setting the `gaffer.gafferpop.properties` key in the `store.properties` file.
 This file can be blank but it is still recommended to